MatthewMing11/napari-foobar/README.md

     pip install numpy==1.21.4

 ### typeerror
-Because of a recent change to update everything in napari, there will be a typeerror: issubclass() arg 1 must be a class.
+Because of a recent change to update everything in napari, there will be a "typeerror: issubclass() arg 1 must be a class" error.
 To resolve this, please use

     pip install typing-extensions==4.5.0